mrsembrysc82512-oss/mrsembrysc82512-oss.github.io/README.md

 ## 🚀 About Me
 I'm a data analyst with a background in healthcare passionate about making sense of data to make a difference in both patient care and employee workflow processes.
 I enjoy transforming complex, messy datasets into clear stories and actionable insights.

 My focus is on building dashboards that get used, automating repetitive tasks to free up teams for more interesting problems, and creating models that help plan for the future.
+I am very excited to take the knowledge and experience that I have gained in the healthcare field and apply that to data analysis.

+I have also always enjoyed research and would love the chance to be involved with a research team.

 When I'm not working with data, I enjoy hiking, walking with my dogs, baking, gardening, and hanging out with my family.
 I love the "aha!" moment when data reveals something new and useful.